ShafiqahNabila/mindhive-assessment/README.md

 ## Usage

-### Main
+### Main Script
-Containing main function from scraping, storing, and geocoding, can use to complete the function in one go:
+The `main.py` script integrates all core functionalities, including web scraping, database storage, and geocoding.
+Running this script will execute the entire process in one go:
 ```bash
 python main.py
 ```
+### Individual Scripts
+For more control, you can run each step separately as follows:

-#### Web Scraping
+#### 1. Web Scraping
-Run the scraping script only to collect data from the Subway website:
+To collect Subway outlet data directly from the website:
 ```bash
 python scraper.py
 ```

-#### Database Storing
+#### 2. Database Storage
-Store the scraped data in the database:
+To store the scraped data in the SQLite database for easy access and management:
 ```bash
 python database.py
 ```

-#### Geocoding
+#### 3. Geocoding
-Run the geocoding script to convert addresses into coordinates:
+To convert outlet addresses into geographic coordinates using the Google Maps API:
 ```bash
 python geocoder.py
 ```